AhmedMoustafaa/Vehicle-Design-Compendium/README.md

 here I will list some of the sections I liked in each reference.
 Some I will expand on or summarize in another notes.

+Refer to the [Topics To Know](./Topics%20to%20Know.md) For More Info

 # Classic Essential References
 ## 1. General Aviation Aircraft Design Applied Methods and Procedures
 Author: Gudmundsson